You’re the first responders. The frontline heroes. The ones who risk their lives to save others.

 Cr Jenny Hill, Mayor of Townsville

-Air Chief Marshal Sir Angus Houston AK, AFC (Ret’d), Retired Chief of the Australian Defence Force, and Patron of the Tropical Brain and Mind Research Foundation
+Air Chief Marshal Sir Angus Houston AK, AFC (Ret’d), Former Chief of the Australian Defence Force

 Mr Allan Sparks CV, OAM,VA, NSW Deputy Mental Health Commissioner